What is a BAS and Do I Need To Lodge One?

 When your BAS becomes available, the instalment will already be pre-populated on the form.
 So you can make your payment each quarter.
 So continuing on with the past example, let’s add in your PAYG.
 Let’s say the ATO estimated your annual tax to be $3,000 per year.
 You’ll then pay ¼ of that every BAS, $750 per quarter as PAYGI.

 And let’s say you’ve got one employee who is paid $500 per week x 13 = $6,500 per quarter.
 You’ve checked the PAYG Withheld Calculator, and so you withhold $36 per week x 13 – $430.
 You would pay your employee $6070 into their bank account.
 And save the $430 in a savings account until you forward it to the ATO with your BAS.

 Now let’s add up your BAS!

 Taking the total GST Payable $2000 from the first example, we’re going to add on the PAYG amounts.

 + PAYGW $430

 + PAYGI $750

 Total BAS due $3,180

-Hopefully this has been helpful.
+Hopefully this has been helpful in explaining what is a BAS and how to calculate what the BAS payment is.
 And helped you to see that if you earn over $75K you MUST start lodging a BAS every quarter!
 But even if you earn less, as soon as you have employees you must also lodge a BAS.